devhulk/go-htmx-sse/README.md

 - Check browser console for errors
 - Verify the `/events` endpoint is accessible
 - Ensure middleware implements `http.Flusher`
+- Check if you have multiple `sse-connect` attributes (should only have one per connection)

+### Multiple SSE connection errors
+- Look for multiple `sse-connect` attributes on the same page
+- Consolidate to a single parent element with `sse-connect`
+- Child elements should only have `sse-swap` attributes

+### Events not being received
+- Verify event names match between server and client
+- Server: `fmt.Fprintf(w, "event: myevent\n")`
+- Client: `<div sse-swap="myevent">`
+- Check browser DevTools Network tab for EventStream data

 ### Styling not updating
 - Make sure Tailwind watcher is running (`make live` includes this)